Di-decay signature of new physics particles at intensity frontier experiments: Experimental set up

 At Belle II, collisions of electrons and positrons produce pairs of $B\bar{B}$ particles with small boosts.
-Their decays may be used to search for FIPs in a promptly located decay volume covering.
+Their decays may be used to search for FIPs within the tracking volume surrounding the interaction point.
 Unlike SHiP and Downstream@LHCb, Belle II has access to the production vertex, at a cost of a significant background.
-Namely, for the chain $B^{+}\to K^{+}X, \ X \to \text{visible}$), which is the main search strategy for Higgs-like particles and ALPs at Belle II~\cite{Belle-II:2018jsg}, the background is at the level of $5-10$ events for the luminosity $\mathcal{L} = 0.189\text{ fb}^{-1}$~\cite{Belle-II:2023ueh}.
+Namely, for the chain $B^{+}\to K^{+}X, \ X \to \text{visible}$, which is the main search strategy for Higgs-like particles and ALPs at Belle II~\cite{Belle-II:2018jsg}, the background is at the level of $5-10$ events for the luminosity $\mathcal{L} = 189\text{ fb}^{-1}$~\cite{Belle-II:2023ueh}.
 Assuming the luminosity of the full run $\mathcal{L} =50\text{ ab}^{-1}$, it scales to $(1-2)\cdot 10^{3}$.